- 2020 Impact Factor: 1.625

-The APC for this journal is currently 1848 USD.
+The APC for this journal is currently 2650 USD.

-The article processing charge (APC) is payable only if your article is accepted after peer review, before it is published.
+The article processing charge (APC) is payable when a manuscript is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
-Tax-exempt status can be indicated by providing appropriate registration numbers when payment is requested.
 Please see further details here.

 Please direct any queries to firstname.lastname@example.org.

-- Evolution of human non-coding sequence, e.g. ncRNAs
+- Evolution of human non-coding sequence

-- Structure, evolution and expression of pathways
+- Structure, evolution, and expression of biological pathways

-- Phylogeny of human tissue gene expression
+- Phylogeny of human tissue-specific gene expression

 - Evolution of genomics

-- Evolution of microbiome
+- Evolution of the microbiome

 - Software and databases